Despite being a cautious and safe driver, there’s a chance you’ll be involved in an accident at some point or another, even if it’s not your fault.

 A Florida car accident attorney can help you determine whether or not your situation qualifies for exceptions to the state’s no-fault insurance system.

-Florida’s pure comparative negligence rule applies when both drivers involved in an accident are responsible for the collision.
+In March 2023, Governor Ron DeSantis signed into law the House Bill (HB) 837, changing Florida from a pure comparative negligence state to a modified comparative negligence state.
+Florida’s modified comparative negligence rule applies when both drivers involved in an accident are responsible for the collision.

 Requesting Insurance Information